Home > growing potatoes in colorado

 Colorado's Climate

 Can you grow potatoes in Colorado?
-Colorado is known for its diverse and extreme weather conditions.
+Colorado has diverse and extreme weather conditions.
 These can greatly impact the growth of potatoes.
 The state experiences four distinct seasons with hot summers and cold winters.

 Different Soil Types in Colorado